P3p0ne/snake/README.md

 * Note: A MongoDB instance (declared in your config_defaults.yaml or config.yaml) is required to run the snake-srv backend!

 ## Build and run using docker-compose
+* Follow the preparation steps as mentioned above in the Frontend/Backend section for building docker container
 * Define the build-var `host` in docker-compose.yaml (Hostname you will use to access UI/Backend)
 * Run `docker-compose up -d --build` to build all images and run all containers
 * Run `docker-compose stop/start` to stop/start all containers